From Thailand to a great English adventure in New York

 R: We also went to the Easter Party.
 We didn't know what Easter was and why students were painting the eggs.
 Our friends, other students, and also Jodi, explained to us about Easter so we learned something new.

 P: I really enjoyed playing volleyball, ping pong, and soccer.
-We even played these games with Concordia students, not just Kings students.
+We even played these games with other students on campus, not just Kings students.
 These activities were great for helping us practice English and meet new people.

-For example, we met a Concordia student from South Africa.
-She plays tennis on a Concordia tennis team.
+For example, we met a student from South Africa.
+She plays for the college tennis team.
 And today we are going to the movie theater together to watch The Avengers!

 That's fantastic!
 How did you meet these Concordia students?